appvia/terraform-azure-wayfinder-deployment/README.md

 ## Deployment

 1. Clone this repository
-2. Define tfvars file - use test.*.tftest.hcl files as a reference for example values
+2. Define tfvars file - use example.*.tftest.hcl files as a reference for example values
 3. Execute terrform (init, apply)

 ## Examples